spbhanda/create_README_nodeJs/README.md

 - [License] (#license)

 ## Description
-This app will allows a user to create a professional README.md file
+This app will allows a user to create a professional README.md file.

 ## Usage
-You can run in gitbash or terminal in order to run the app.
+A user can run in gitbash or terminal in order to run the app.
 It doesn't need to work on HTML file.

 ## Installation
-nmp, inquire, javascript and fs
+nmp, inquire, javascript and fs.

 ## Contributing
-One can clone the app and re-use it.
+A user can clone the app codes from github and re-use it.

 ## Questions
-spbhanda@gmail.com
+spbhanda@gmail.com |spbhanda
-undefined

 ## License
-isc
+MIT